travel blogger influencer campaign

 Plus we had two drivers who switched halfway through, Kelly and Adam who run a California Travel company called Explore California Travel And were familiar with many of the places were going on this trip.
 Hiring them to drive turned out to be the best decision of the whole campaign.
 Apparently there was some talk of us having to drive ourselves at one point which I can guarantee would have been a disaster.

 Kelly and Adam acted as our ‘fixers’ – they were incredible.
 I honestly don’t know how we could have done it without them.
-They ran interference for us, kept us on schedule, stood up for us when the itinerary was unrealistic and we couldn’t do everything.
-They were our guardians and for that I am forever grateful.
-Plus – they provided an immense amount of fun and laughter to the project, they couldn’t have found two better, more outgoing people to take care of 4 frazzled influencers on this trip!
+They ran interference for us, kept us on schedule, and stood up for us when the itinerary was unrealistic and we couldn’t do everything.
+They were our guardians, and for that, I am forever grateful.
+Plus – they provided an immense amount of fun and laughter to the project; they couldn’t have found two better, more outgoing people to take care of 4 frazzled influencers on this trip!

 Going to California for Vacation?